 It has emerged from the subgroup’s discussions that, aside from the status quo, there is a common ground whereby increased freedom of choice for the parties to the agreement could help registries in tailoring their agreements to their specific needs and obligations.

 This would overall result in a “Menu” approach, whereby the law(s) governing the Registry Agreement is (are) chosen at the moment of its conclusion.
 Such choice would be made according to a “menu” of possible governing laws.

+This menu needs to be defined.
+It may be best to leave it to ICANN, working with the gTLD registries, to define the menu options.
+The Subgroup discussed a number of possibilities:

-The said menu could be composed of one country from each ICANN Geographic Region.
+The menu could be composed of one country from each ICANN Geographic Region.

-.
+The menu could be composed of a small number of countries from each Region..

+The menu could also include the status quo, i.e., no choice of law.

+The menu could also include the registrar’s jurisdiction of incorporation as a choice.

+The menu could also include the countries in which ICANN has physical locations.

+Conceivably, the menu could include every country in the world.

+The Subgroup has not determined what the menu items should be.
+However, the Subgroup believes that a balance needs to be struck between the freedom to choose (or at least to negotiate for) a particular choice of law, and negative consequences from unchecked proliferation of laws to which the standard base Registry Agreement is subject.
+The proper balance is likely struck by having a relatively limited number of choices on the menu.

-This option has the advantage of providing the parties, especially the registries, with effective freedom to define, within a reasonable agreement with ICANN, the law(s) governing their contracts.
-This may contribute to avoiding conflicts between provisions established in the contract and the provisions of national or supranational law.
+The menu option has the advantage of providing the parties, especially the registries, with effective freedom to define, within a reasonable agreement with ICANN, the law(s) governing their contracts.
+This may contribute to avoiding conflicts between provisions established in the contract and the provisions of national or supranational law, since the RA would be interpreted under the same national law that governs the registry (this assumes that the registry operator’s national law is “on the menu”).t.
 It may also help registries that are more comfortable with subjecting their agreement in whole or in part to law(s) with which they are more familiar.

 A possible outcome of this Menu approach would still be the definition of California law as the governing law in a particular contract, whereby the law governing the whole of the Registry Agreement is set as being the law of the State of California.